Della-Li/UnitTestAndRepSdEmail/README.txt

 Run Test Steps:

     1. Clone this project to a local folder
+	2. Clone HTMLTestRunner from  https://github.com/defnngj/HTMLTestRunner and put HTMLTestRunner.py and __init__.py under python directory, such as
+C:\Python37\Lib\
-    2. Install Python ,download relative chrome driver, pip install other packages
+    3. Install Python ,download relative chrome driver, pip install other packages
-    3. Run this python script
+    4. Run this python script